alanrogers/legofit/src/README.md

     1     755228 t    .
 0.000000000000000000
     1     765437 g    .
 0.000000000000000000

-The columns are separated by tabs.
+Columns are separated by single tab characters.
 The first line (beginning with "#") is an optional comment, which is used here to label the columns.
 The columns are as follows:

 1. Character strings that label chromosomes or scaffolds.
 2. Position of the site on the chromosome or scaffold, measured in base pairs.
-Daf format doesn't care whether nucleotide positions are numbered beginning with 0 or with 1, provided that they are consistent across files in a given analysis.
+Raf format doesn't care whether nucleotide positions are numbered beginning with 0 or with 1, provided that they are consistent across files in a given analysis.
 4. Reference allele.